 - Can have difficulty functioning at 50 degrees above

-- Does not come with shower head, hose, gas regulator and thermostat
+- Does not come with a shower head, hose, gas regulator and thermostat

 - Needs to be set up in a well-ventilated place because the top can get extra hot

-- The carbon monoxide it gives off can be dangerous in extreme levels, thus, requiring a detector.
+- The carbon monoxide it gives off can be dangerous at extreme levels, thus, requiring a detector.